KalanaR625/Convolutional-Neural-Network/README.md

 This is a convolutional neural network made by using pytorch.

+1) When run train.py in the first time, it will create a folder named 'data' and then it will download dataset to that folder.

+2) set 'None' for the load_model variable in the train.py

-data folder has dataset for training the convolutional neural network. when training the model, parameters are saved at every predefine epoches and those are saved in to the save folder. train.py has codes for training the convolutional neural network.
+when training the model, parameters are saved at every predefine epoches and those are saved in to the save folder. train.py has codes for training the convolutional neural network.
 In the eval.py, model had load from the saved file and then get images batches from the testloader and then those are give to the load model to predict.